-Direct functional measurement of the mechanical properties of bone in vivo
+OsteoDx measures the mechanical properties of cortical bone in living people.

 Proprietary Cortical Bone Mechanics Technology™ makes accurate noninvasive, direct, functional measurements of structural mechanical properties (mass, stiffness, and damping) and calculates the quality factor Q, flexural rigidity (EI) and bending strength (Mpeak) of ulnar cortical bone.